Recognizing and Helping a Student in Distress

 How to Help

 Use these tips to help you refer a student to support resources or services.
-If you are unsure how to advise or refer a student in need of support or services, please contact the [Dean of Students’ Office] for assistance.
+If you are unsure how to advise or refer a student in need of support or services, please contact the Student Life Office for assistance.